10 Sachin Tendulkar

 • Sachin Tendulkar was charged with on-field ball tampering by Mike Denness during the India tour of South Africa, and as a result, he was suspended for a test and fined 75% of his match money.

 • When Michael Schumacher gave him a Ferra Modena 360, he got into trouble, and the government wanted to exempt him from paying a 120% import tax fee.
-When he sold the Ferrari he had been given to a Surat businessman, he received even more contempt.
+When he sold the Ferrari, he had been given to a Surat businessman.
+He received even more contempt.

 • Later, Dravid was accused of doing it and interrogated about it.